naasking/AutoDiffSharp/README.md

 # Optimizations

 Most presentations of automatic differentiation show examples where you differentiate a function with respect to only a single parameter, but this technique computes *every derivative simultaneously*.
-Obviously that's more general, but you typically don't need all of the derivatives, making this technique a little wasteful.
+Obviously that's more general, but you typically don't need all of the derivatives which makes this technique a little wasteful.

-So as a first optimization, review the starting configuration for automatic differentiation described above, and consider what happens when you're interested in the derivative of x0 *only*:
+So as a first optimization, start with the starting configuration for automatic differentiation described above and consider what happens when you're interested in the derivative of x0 *only*:

     public static Number Differentiate_X0(
         double x0, double x1, double x2,